calloc134/chilsonite/README.md

 ## Installation

-Please download the executable file.
+Please download the executable file from [Releases](https://github.com/calloc134/chilsonite/releases) for each OS.

-Under Construction
+No installation is required.

 ## Usage